What happened with the maps?

-Governor Abbot called a special session of the Texas Legislature to “redistrict” the Texas federal representative districts, based on a demand for “5 new seats” from the regime.
+Governor Abbot called a special session of the Texas Legislature to “redistrict” the Texas federal representative districts, based on a demand for “5 new seats” from the white house.

 What the deal with the redistricting?
 Long story short, the executive branch is demanding 5 new MAGA representatives out of Texas.
 Since they anticipate the democratic party “flipping seats” in the midterms (2026 elections) based on how wildly unpopular their authoritarian behavior is in Texas, they are demanding that the Texas state legislature re-draw the districts to “gain” 5 new seats for the MAGA/GOP party.